 The Elizabeth Sugden Broughton Community Building is located near the main entrance to The Park on State Route 821 in the activity center of The Park.
 The building is designed for meetings, presentations, training, and social events.
 It has a kitchen for food brought in by users and caterers, a presentation system and many other features.

 This is the latest and largest building project undertaken by The Broughton Foundation which has been associated with other projects that contribute to economic development and to the quality of life in the community.
 The Foundation is also the principal donor to The Carl L. Broughton Boathouse.

 Gifts to the Foundation may be sent to the Marietta Community Foundation.
 Gifts to the Elizabeth Sugden Broughton Community Building should be marked “ESB Building.”
 Gifts in support of Park trails, ponds, picnic areas

-For more information or to reserve the Elizabeth Sugden Broughton Community Building or outdoor Pavilion, please contact Debbie at The Broughton Foundation: 619 State Route 821, Marietta, OH 45750 • 740-374-9396.
+For more information or to reserve the Elizabeth Sugden Broughton Community Building or outdoor Pavilion, please contact The Broughton Foundation: 619 State Route 821, Marietta, OH 45750 • 740-374-9396.